Jean-Baptiste Coffinhal: Revolutionary tribunal

 When the Revolutionary Tribunal was set up on 10 March 1793, he was named as one of its judges and thereby became a friend of Fouquier-Tinville.
 Politically close to Maximilien Robespierre, he behaved with a zeal and an intransigence that bred a deep hatred among his enemies, along with his tendency for misplaced witticisms.

 A year after the Revolutionary Tribunal was established, Coffinhal presided at the trial of Jacques-René Hébert and the Hébertistes (March 1794), for which as well as directing the proceedings he was responsible for editing the official report.
 Produced in collaboration with three colleagues, his account bore little resemblance to the actual exchanges of the trial.
 In 1795, the discovery of various documents relating to the direction of trials over which he had presided proved that he had suppressed and altered much of the evidence, as his fellow-judge Féral had claimed in evidence on 9 Vendemiaire Year III (30 September 1794).

 He also presided at the trial of Antoine Lavoisier and the Farmers General.
-It was during the course of this trial when he is said to have uttered the famous response to the appeal from Lavoisier's wife that he should be reprieved in order to pursue his scientific research: 'La République n'a pas besoin de savants ni de chimistes' ('The Republic has no need of scientists or chemists.')
+It was during the course of this trial when he is said to have uttered the famous response to the appeal from Lavoisier's wife that he should be reprieved in order to pursue his scientific research: "La République n'a pas besoin de savants ni de chimistes; le cours de la justice ne peut être suspendu." ('The Republic has no need of scientists or chemists; the course of justice cannot be delayed.')

 On 11 June 1794, the Tribunal was reorganized, and Coffinhal was made one of its three vice-presidents.
 Six weeks later he presided over the trial of those accused in the Luxembourg Conspiracy and condemned the poet Andre Chenier, only three days before the Thermidorian reaction which brought him down.